mingster/dotfiles/README.md

 # Ming's dotfiles

-this dotfiles allows you quickly set up environment on a newly installed macos.
+this dotfiles allows you quickly set up environment on a newly installed macos and archlinux.

 Check [this](http://dotfiles.github.io) out if you need more info.